 The project also focuses on energy efficiency and renewable energy solutions.

-The planned RAS aquafarming system will consist of a hatchery/first feed, fry, pre-smolt and smolt production facilities, together with grow-out and purge systems for the production of approximately 1 800 tons/annum live weight Atlantic Salmon (in Stage 1) at a maximum live fish size of 5.2 kg.
-Sea Trout will be introduced once the facility operations are established.
-Expansion of the facilities via Stages 2 and 3 to 5400 ton/annum live-weight is included in the design.
+The planned RAS aquafarming system will consist of a hatchery/first feed, fry, pre-smolt and smolt production facilities, together with grow-out and purge systems for the production of approximately 2,000 tons/annum live weight Atlantic Salmon (in Stage 1) at a maximum live fish size of 5.2 kg.
+Expansion of the facilities to 6,000 ton/annum live-weight is included in the design.

 The farmland on which the proposed project will reside is located just north of Cape Town on the West Coast of South Africa between Elands Bay and Velddrif (approximately 20km south of Elands Bay).